open-mpi/mtt/docs/pages/environment_setup.md

 The default name for the environment is MTTEnv.
 You can change it if you wish by editing the condaEnv.yml file 'name:' section.

 #### Enter or Exit the Conda Environment
-When the conda environment is active <MTTEnv> will be the first part of your terminal descriptor.
+When the conda environment is active \<MTTEnv\> will be the first part of your terminal descriptor.
 To activate a environment use 'source activate MTTEnv' or 'conda activate MTTEnv'.
 To exit an environmnt use 'source deactivate' or 'conda deactivate'.

+Some other usefull conda commands are:
+'conda list' to see a list of all the packages in the current environment.
+'conda env remove \<name\>' to remove an environment.
+'conda install \<package name\>' to individually install packages to the current environment.
+'conda remove --name \<Environment name\> \<Package name\>' to remove a package from an environment.

+More information is available at [docs.conda](https://docs.conda.io/en/latest/help-support.html).
 ### Environment Setup With Virtualenvwrapper

 Install virtualenv and virtualenvwrapper as follows: